 International arrangements by their nature can carry an additional and significant level of potential risk to academic standards, requiring detailed scrutiny and an enhanced level of due diligence by the University.
 As such all proposed new educational international partnerships are required to undergo a strategic, triage based assessment process for Approval to Proceed (the “International Partnership Triage Process”).

 While each School/Faculty may adopt its own procedures to progress a proposed new international link, in line with their internal governance structures, a suggested model can be found here.
 As a minimum however, all proposals must be supported by the appropriate School Management Board (SMB) and FEB (or the assigned delegated authority of each).
-Engagement with and endorsement by the School Director of Internationalisation and the Faculty Dean of Internationalisation in relation to all early stage discussion with a potential international partner is essential and a check-list to help inform such conversations can be found International Triage Process.
+Engagement with and endorsement by the School Director of Internationalisation and the Faculty Dean of Internationalisation in relation to all early stage discussion with a potential international partner is essential International Triage Process issues for initial consideration International Partnerships Checklist can be used to inform such conversations.

 Should there be sufficient support, Schools should progress to complete the ‘Key Issues’ pro forma and provide appropriate supporting documentation for Faculty review, including a completed Risk Assessment.
-Where a joint or dual award is proposed, evidence that the University Policy on such matters has been considered and that key principles have been addressed.
+Where a joint or dual award is proposed, evidence that the Joint and Dual Awards on such matters has been considered and that key principles have been addressed.

 The documentation will be considered by the relevant FEB, which, if agreed, will normally request the development of an appropriate business case to support the proposed arrangement.
 Faculties may also advise the drafting of a dedicated Partnership Management Plan to support ongoing project development and implementation.
 The business case will then be reviewed by Faculty and a decision on Approval to Proceed confirmed.
 Academic Affairs will be informed prior to business case development and appropriate support provided as necessary, in conjunction with other Professional Support Services.